 I honestly didn’t struggle with weight problems until after my 4th child was born.
-I don’t know if it was the fact that he was number four, or the fact that I am getting older, or the fact that I quit breastfeeding him when he was just 6 weeks old (and my youngest before that was Abigail at 3 months old)… but whatever the reason, I suddenly had to work at losing my pregnancy weight.
+I don’t know if it was the fact that he was number four, or the fact that I was older, or the fact that I quit breastfeeding him when he was just 6 weeks old … but whatever the reason, I suddenly had to work at losing my pregnancy weight.

-Now at 20 weeks pregnant, I have gained more than I usually do and I’m scared that I will gain way more this time around, have an even tougher time losing the baby weight after baby is born, get pregnant again weighing even more, etc. It’s a vicious cycle… and before I know it, I’ll be many pounds overweight (it’s a fear I have).
+Now at 20 weeks pregnant, I have gained more than I usually do and I’m scared that I will gain way more this time around, have an even tougher time losing the baby weight after the baby is born, get pregnant again weighing even more, etc. It’s a vicious cycle… and before I know it, I’ll be many pounds overweight.

 We eat organic foods whenever possible.

 Sometimes it is only organic fresh fruits/veggies, eggs (we were eating our own farm fresh eggs, but our hens haven’t been laying often), and dairy that we are able to afford when we make our monthly grocery trip and other times we are able to include meats, canned foods, bread (or I make homemade bread using organic ingredients), and other things.

 We were very strict about eating only organic for several months, but it’s really so expensive that we’ve had to buy some things that are not.
 We also lucked out recently and bought a ton of organically/grass-fed raised beef from my midwife (it’s delicious meat, btw!).

 We avoid refined sugar and things with added sugar if at all possible.

 Sugar feeds bacteria, cancer, etc. It is simply not good for you.

 Our bodies need some sugar and we try to get our sugar naturally from fruits/veggies, etc. We really notice changes in our moods when we eat refined sugar.
 It’s not good.